scriptnull/docsv2/sources/pipelines/resources/dockerOptions.md

 ```
 `workingDir` specifies the working directory where commands are run inside the container.

-This setting maps to WorkingDir in the <a href="https://docs.docker.com/reference/api/docker_remote_api_v1.19/#create-a-container" target="_blank">Create a container section</a> of the Docker Remote API and the --workdir option to <a href="https://docs.docker.com/reference/commandline/run/" target="_blank">docker run</a>.
+This setting maps to WorkingDir in the <a href="https://docs.docker.com/reference/api/docker_remote_api_v1.19/#create-a-container" target="_blank">create a container section</a> of the Docker Remote API and the --workdir option to <a href="https://docs.docker.com/reference/commandline/run/" target="_blank">docker run</a>.

 ```
     privileged: <boolean>
 ```
 `privileged` specifies the level of access the container has to the host container instance.
 When set to `true`, the container has elevated privileges on the host container instance, similar to the *root* user.

-This setting maps to Privileged in the <a href="https://docs.docker.com/reference/api/docker_remote_api_v1.19/#create-a-container" target="_blank">Create a container section</a> of the Docker Remote API and the --privileged option to <a href="https://docs.docker.com/reference/commandline/run/" target="_blank">docker run</a>.
+This setting maps to Privileged in the <a href="https://docs.docker.com/reference/api/docker_remote_api_v1.19/#create-a-container" target="_blank">create a container section</a> of the Docker Remote API and the --privileged option to <a href="https://docs.docker.com/reference/commandline/run/" target="_blank">docker run</a>.

 ```
     labels: